tnathu-ai/Stack_Overflow_Developer_Survey_2021_Analysis/README.md

 ## Conclusions
 + I would recommend Stack Overflow to increase the inclusivity by translating the survey into multiple languages.
-## For More Information
-See the full analysis in the [Dash interactive DashBoard]()

-python version 3.8.8

-# Option 1: WORKING ON YOUR LOCAL COMPUTER
+# Option 1: WORKING ON YOUR LOCAL COMPUTER: python version 3.8.8

 1. Install Conda
    by [following these instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Add Conda